websanco/liferay-learn/docs/dxp/latest/en/process-automation/workflow/using-workflows/using-workflow-metrics.md

 2. Now in the Workflow Index Actions screen, click _Reindex All_ for the Workflow Indexes entry.

    This option acts on every index in the Workflow Metrics application.
 More granular options are available as well.
+If you have multiple Virtual Instances, you must reindex each one's Workflow Metrics separately.

 On Liferay 7.2, Workflow Metrics are re-indexed from the Search administrative panel (Control Panel &rarr; Configuration &rarr; Search).